negoescudaniel/ESP32ClimateTelegramBot/README.md

 ### Local Display

 The local display shows the values for temperature(°C) and the relative humidity(%) given by the AHT21 sensor.
-The display is updated every 200ms.
+The display is updated every 2 seconds.

 ## Installation